 About Sakai Takayuki VG10 33 Layer Damascus - Sakai Takayuki is well-known as the largest knife maker in Sakai.
 The company hosts a number of blacksmiths and craftsmen who work together to create a huge array of knives.
 Although the Sakai region traditionally specializes in single-bevel blades, Sakai Takayuki makes many different shapes.

-Sakai Takayuki’s 33 layer damascus line is hand-forged from VG-10, a high-carbon, stainless steel created for knife making and then laminated with 33-layer Damascus and are BEAUTIFUL.
+Sakai Takayuki’s 33 layer damascus line is forged from VG-10, a high-carbon, stainless steel created for knife making and then laminated with 33-layer Damascus and are BEAUTIFUL.
 Truly usable art!
 The brown pakka western handle is perfect for folks who prefer a hefty grip on their knives.

 Stainless steel is super handy because it doesn’t rust or stain easily like carbon steel.
 That said, remember it is stain-less, not stain-never.
 While it is much easier to care for than high-carbon steel, it does benefit from proper use: use it, wash it, dry it and put it away.
 Always avoid the dishwasher!

 • Only cut food you can bite through with this knife.
 Hard foods can chip the blade.
 No olive pits, bones, lobster shells, woody stems or parmesan rinds.
 Cutting frozen food is especially bad because the cold will make hard steel even more brittle.
 If you wouldn’t chew it with your own teeth, don’t cut it.

 • Your cutting surface is the biggest culprit of dulling your knife.
 Use wood.
 End grain wood is especially good.
 Plastic can be fine too, but certainly not glass, granite or bamboo.